nikitaShakhbazyan/PHP-VUE/README.md

-App taking information from user and sending it to the MySQL DB Information that is sending :
+App taking information from user and sending it to the MySQL DB.
+Information that is sending :
                 'ID',
                 'Count',